Bnorval/SQL_Project_Data_Job_Analysis/README.md

 This showcases a clear set of skills to focus on:
 - SQL for database knowledge and querying
-- Python for additional querying and statistical analyses
+- Python or R for additional querying and statistical analyses
 - Tableau for visualizng this data

 ![Top Paying Skills](project_sql/assets/Top_Paying_Skills.png)

 *Bar graph visualizing the count of skills for the top 10 paying jobs for Data Analysts.
-This was narrowed down to at least 3 job postings per skill for visual clarity.*
+This was narrowed down to at least three job postings per skill for visual clarity.*

 ### 3. In-Demand Skills for Data Analysts
 This query helped identify the top skills being asked for remote data analysts.
 This time, its across all job postings to get a better understanding of the industry as a whole.